 Practising mindfulness when eating can take some time, and it may feel very different and new compared to what you used to.
 If you have spent a long time believing that certain ways of eating or particular foods are bad for you, then it can take some time to unlearn.
 Be gentle with yourself, as always when it comes to any kind of mindfulness.

 Useful Resources for Mindful Eating and Nutrition

 Want to learn more?
-You can take the Mindful Eating Mini Course with Ela Law to learn more about practising mindfulness when eating or explore some of the further resources below.
+You can take the Mindful Eating Mini Course with Ela Law (membership required) to learn more about practising mindfulness when eating or explore some of the further resources below.